SultanKhanfar/sultankhanfar.com/content/projects/RyanRogers.md

 showInProjects: true
 ---

-Awarded the second-highest scholarship (of ≈ 30) for exceptional academic and athletic achievement
+Awarded the second-highest scholarship (of ≈ 30) for exceptional academic and athletic achievement.